| Dr. Mathukumalli Venkata

 book, Partition Theory, in collaboration with A.K.
 Agarwal

+and Padmavatamma.
 Dr. Subbarao resided primarily in the North

 American continent since 1960, and became a Canadian citizen in 1978.
 His